Why are we planting trees along rivers?

 Flathead Valley Community College volunteers helping plant willows and trees to improve riparian buffers.

 Warren Buffet said it, and we are doing it.
-Over the last ten years, River Steward Program partners have worked with ten landowners to plant thousands of native trees and shrubs along the North Shore of Flathead Lake, the Flathead River, and Ashley and Blaine Creeks – which flow into the river.
+River Steward Program partners work with landowners to plant native trees and shrubs along the North Shore of Flathead Lake, the Flathead River, and Ashley and Blaine Creeks – which flow into the river.

-Montana Fish, Wildlife and Parks Restoration Ecologist Franz Ingelfinger is leading our River Steward Program effort to experiment with new planting techniques to identify opportunities to scale up riparian buffer planting and reduce costs and maintenance.
+Montana Fish, Wildlife and Parks (FWP) set up several experimental planting plots to identify opportunities to scale up riparian buffer planting and reduce costs and maintenance.

 Franz Ingelfinger, MT Fish, Wildlife and Parks, and Tiffany Martin, Big Sky Watershed Corps member, check a planting project at Foys Bend Fisheries Conservation Area.

-Franz is testing new techniques that might allow partners to restore riparian buffers on a larger scale while reducing maintenance needs.
-Experiments include planting cottonwood poles and broadcasting cottonwood seeds onto bare ground.
+FWP is testing techniques that might allow partners to restore riparian buffers on a larger scale while reducing maintenance needs.
+Experiments include broadcasting cottonwood seeds onto bare ground, while doing various treatments (or none) to reduce grass competition and deer/vole browsing.
 This method mimics conditions that promote natural cottonwood regeneration following flooding of natural gravel beds.

 Riparian Buffers Video